ElectroOptical Innovations Consulting

 over the best-possible op-amp TIA, while staying at the shot noise

-level.
-(There are a bunch of other tricks for very low currents and higher
+I also have a lot of techniques for very low currents and for higher

-speeds that I haven't written about yet.
-I design a lot of custom
+speeds at even lower noise that I haven't written about yet.
+I design a lot of

-TIAs for customers, so if you have a hard TIA problem, give me a
+custom TIAs for customers, so if you have a hard TIA problem, give me a call.

 Front Ends: The Real Story

-This paper gives a design study of one difficult case (2 microamps
+This paper gives a design study of one difficult case (2 μA

 of photocurrent, 100 pF photodiode capacitance, and 1 MHz bandwidth